What is feline herpes?

-Asymptomatic carriers may shed the virus.
-This means that while they are displaying no symptoms they are actively shedding the virus and other cats can become infected.
+Asymptomatic/latent carriers may shed the virus.
+This means that while they are displaying no symptoms themselves, they are actively shedding the virus and other cats can become infected.

-Indirect Contact: Contact with infected food bowls, litter trays, bedding (fomites) etc., which have been in contact with an infected cat shedding the virus.
+Food bowls, litter trays, toys, bedding etc., which have been in contact with an infected cat shedding the virus.

 How is feline herpes diagnosed?

 Your veterinarian will perform a physical examination of your cat.
-There are other diseases with similar symptoms to feline herpesvirus although there are some slight differences.
+There are several other diseases with similar flu-like symptoms to feline herpesvirus although there are some slight variations.
 For example calicivirus (which is also responsible for upper respiratory infections in cats) typically causes ulcers in the mouth, whereas feline herpesvirus causes ulcers in the eye.

-Your veterinarian may take a swap which will be sent to a laboratory for PCR (polymerase chain reaction), which amplifies the virus greatly.
-It is however possible for a negative result, even though the cat has feline herpesvirus.
+A swab of ocular or nasal secretions may be taken and sent to a laboratory for PCR (polymerase chain reaction) testing.
+This involves amplifying the virus greatly.
+It is possible for a negative result, even though the cat has feline herpesvirus.

 How is feline herpes treated?

-There is no cure for herpes, once a cat is infected it has the virus for life.
-The goal is to give supportive care, treat the symptoms and try to shorten the outbreak.
+There is no cure for feline herpes, once a cat is infected he has the virus for life.
+The goal is to give supportive care, treat the symptoms and try to shorten the duration.
 Treatment also depends on severity and symptoms and may include:

-Antibiotics may be prescribed, these are ineffective against the herpes virus, but may be used to treat secondary infections that can occur.
+- Broad spectrum antibiotics may be prescribed, these are ineffective against the herpes virus, but may be used to prevent or treat secondary infections that may occur.

-No, only domesticated cats and close relatives can catch feline herpesvirus.
+No, you can not catch feline herpes from your cat, only domesticated cats and close relatives can catch feline herpesvirus.
 There are several types of herpes virus to infect humans but they are not the same as feline herpes.